gtk-rs/gir/book/src/tutorial/finding_gir_files.md

 ```

 ## GStreamer dependencies
-For GStreamer related dependencies, follow the above mentioned steps but add this [repo](https://gitlab.freedesktop.org/gstreamer/gir-files-rs) instead.
+For GStreamer related dependencies, follow the above-mentioned steps but add this [repo](https://gitlab.freedesktop.org/gstreamer/gir-files-rs) instead.

 ## Other dependencies
 If you have other dependencies, you have to find the files yourself.